nomeata/isa-where-to-move/README.md

  * In the output of `theorems_used_by`, if a theorem is actually a list of them, and one is used, it prints the selector as part of the name (`HOL.simp_thms_7`), which breaks the hyperlinking.
+ * It might suggest moving a theorem that mentions a type from the current theory (but no lemma or constant) to another theory.
  * Using `where_to_move OtherTheory.bar` will print `Theorem OtherTheory.bar
    could be moved to theory "OtherTheory"`, which is not wrong, but slighly unhelpful.